 They are adults now.
-One has been in jail or prison for 10 years off and on.
-One has been fighting alcoholism for a few years, there was some prescription medication in there too.
-One thinks everyone in the world should use pot, that it’s normal and should not be treated any different than the water he drinks.
+One has been in jail or prison for ten years off and on.
+One has been fighting alcoholism for a few years, there was some prescription medication in there, too.
+One thinks everyone in the world should use pot, that it’s normal and no different than drinking water.

 I sit here with worry that makes me sick to my stomach.
-I wake up in the middle of night with this dread and fear in the center of my being.
-If my phone rings, I feel a little buzz in my chest we call ‘anxiety’, if my phone doesn’t ring, I feel the exact same thing.
-When I can’t reach one of them, or don’t hear back, I sit for hours staring and praying they are ok.
+I wake up in the middle of the night with fear in the center of my being.
+If my phone rings, I feel a little buzz in my chest we call ‘anxiety,’ if my phone doesn’t ring, I experience the same thing.
+When I can’t reach one of them, or don’t hear back, I sit for hours staring and praying they are okay.

-And I keep going, I keep living, just as soon as I can keep breathing.
+And I keep going, I keep living, just as soon as I can breathe.

 The one hiding in the shadows, she doesn’t hide because she is brave or scared.
 She hides because it is the only place she can safely dream and look ahead.
-The day we meet will be a truly wonderful day.
+The day we meet will be a gorgeous day.